 - I started out running Google adsense ads on my site since they are easier to join but it took me probably a year before I could reach the $100 payment threshold!

 2. Affiliate Sales – affiliate sales are money generated off someone referring you to a site to buy something.
-All of the hyperlinks found in blog posts will usually send you either to another post on that page or to a product that the blogger is recommending.
+All of the hyperlinks found in blog posts will usually send you either to another post on that page or to a product that the blogger is recommending and then they earn a small commission on it.
 (As in this post!
 I only recommend products and courses that I have taken and love!)

 There are a lot of different affiliate programs that bloggers can be a part of and they each pay a different percent for referrals.
 Amazon affiliates is probably the most known but it pays the least.
 However, if you have a lot of traffic on your site then all those click overs and people buying anything off Amazon can add up.

 - Other good craft affiliates: Sharesale has a great affiliate program with a lot of companies including Cricut.com, DollarTree, craft subscription services, font sites and thousands more.
 Rakuten, Awin, Savings.com all have different companies to look at.
 If there is a product I like, I will look on their website and down at the bottom there is usually a link for Affiliates with all the information to join.